FLORIDA BAR ETHICS OPINION

 if necessary to draw the necessary documents.

-without my knowledge, it now appears that he will continue to send me more and
+my knowledge, it now appears that he will continue to send me more and more

 In Florida Opinion 64-70 we advised against acceptance of employment under somewhat

-similar circumstances because of the appearance of a channelling of legal employment.
+similar circumstances because of the appearance of a channeling of legal employment.
 One

 material difference was that there the attorney was employed in the first instance by the

 Assuming there is no business or financial relationship between the insurance agent and